abelardopardo/ontask_b/docs_src/Using/run.rst

 Sending personalized emails (Personalized Text Actions)
 =======================================================

 Once you created a personalized text action and verified its content using the *Preview* button, save its content.
-The right-most column has a button with name *Run*.
+The second operation in the left column *runs the action*.

 .. figure:: /scaptures/action_action_ops.png
    :align: center